fizvlad/vk-music-rb/README.md

 ## Installation

-You can build gem with following command:
+Simpliest way to install gem:
 ``
+gem install vk_music
+``

+Alternatively, you can build gem from sources with following command:
+``
 gem build vk_music.gemspec
 ``

-Install gem with
+... and install it:
 ``
 gem install vk_music-0.0.1.gem
 ``